Gyrobus

 A gyrobus is an electric bus that uses flywheel energy storage, not overhead wires like a trolleybus.
 The name comes from the Greek language term for flywheel, gyros.

-While there are no gyrobuses currently in use commercially, development in this area continues.
+There are no gyrobuses currently in use commercially.

 Development

 The concept of a flywheel-powered bus was developed and brought to fruition during the 1940s by Oerlikon (of Switzerland), with the intention of creating an alternative to trolleybuses for quieter, lower-frequency routes, where full overhead-wire electrification could not be justified.

 Rather than carrying an internal combustion engine or batteries, or connecting to overhead powerlines, a gyrobus carries a large flywheel that is spun at up to 3,000 RPM by a "squirrel cage" motor.
 Power for charging the flywheel was sourced by means of three booms mounted on the vehicle's roof, which contacted charging points located as required or where appropriate (at passenger stops en route, or at terminals, for instance).
 To obtain tractive power, capacitors would excite the flywheel's charging motor so that it became a generator, in this way transforming the energy stored in the flywheel back into electricity.
 Vehicle braking was electric, and some of the energy was recycled back into the flywheel, thereby extending its range.